dsambrano/good_coding_practices/git.md

 git status
 ```

-If, for whatever reason, you are still scared off, there are GUI options to take advantage of the the uses of git
+If, for whatever reason, you are still scared off, there are GUI options to take advantage of the uses of git.
+I won't cover them here; however, this blog will still be useful for you as I will cover the structure of git and help you understand what is happening at a high level.

 ## What is Git?
 Git is a Version Control System.
-Thats all, its sole purpose is to help you.
+Thats all, its sole purpose is to help you (pontentially from your self).
-And speaking from personal experience, if you get comfortable with these commands it has saved me from hours of headache.
+And speaking from personal experience, getting comfortable with these commands has saved me from hours of headache.

+Here are a few examples of things that it can save you from:
+- When you try to improve your codes performance or readbility and somehow everything stops working.
+- Save you from the hell of having multiple versions of a file, all of which are named `experiment_FINAL_WORKING.py` or `experiment_FINAL_THISONE.py`
+- Prevent the issue of having different versions on different computers
+- All easy collaboration on coding files allowing everyone to edit the same file and merge all the changes when it is convenient.
+- Have a history of all the changes to revert back to a point when the code was working.

-Story Time:
+### Story Time

+One time I had a very large project (totally several thousand lines of code all together across maybe 10 or so files).
+The project was fully functional but is was not very fast (in fact it was quite slow) and it wasn't documented very well.
+As a result, I decided to fix both problems.
+I started working on improving both issues and after a couple days I noticed that the code broke.
+But I had no idea how or why it stopped working.
+Now if I wasn't using git, I would have been screwed.
+But luckily, all I had to do was revert back to the previously working commit and I had a fully working version.